opensourcery/opensourcerybot/README.md

 ### Initial Stuff

 OSbot is versatile in how you can talk to it!
-Saying any OSbot command in a channel OSbot occupies in will provoke a public response from OSbot, while sending a private message to OSbot will ensure your communication will stay just between you.
+Saying any OSbot command in a channel OSbot occupies will provoke a public response from OSbot, while sending a private message to OSbot will ensure your communication will stay just between you.

 For example, typing [`!help`](#quickhelp) inside of a public channel will have OSbot list all of the help functions for all to see.
 If you PMed that to OSbot, only you would see the responses.

 ### Karma (aka ++/--)

-OSbot tracks karma uses common IRC karma commands.
+OSbot tracks karma by using common IRC karma commands.
 There are several easy ways to modify it:

 | Command Format | Example                               | Explanation           |
 |----------------|---------------------------------------|-----------------------|